hiibolt/KnowledgeBase/pages/SHM Lab Report.md

 		- ### 3.1.3 Mass Location at V = 0
 		  The mass is located at either extreme of the position co-domain (peak or valley), which does line up with how the equations provided. ($$y = \sin(2\pi ft+\theta)$$ and $$v = A\omega \cos(\omega t + \theta)$$)
 		- ### 3.1.4 Mass Location at $V_{max}$
-		  The mass is located directly at the ori
+		  The mass is located directly at the origin ($y = 0$), which does make sense.
+This is because the mass has not yet started to slow down, and the velocity is at its max right before it begins to change in direction.
+	- ## 3.2 Offsets
 - # Discussion
   ...
 - # Conclusion